Autism Meltdown: Here’s What Every Autism Parent or Teacher Needs to Know About Meltdowns

 You might notice that the individual seems tense, agitated, anxious, or withdrawn.
 They might, for example, be vocal stimming or motor stimming more than usual.
 Another warning sign could be a particular change in behavior specific to that person.

-Meltdowns are not bad behavior, and so kids with autism rarely grow out of having them.
-In fact, as a child with autism enters adolescence, you may notice that their meltdowns seem to get worse.
+Meltdowns are not just maladaptive behaviors.
+As your student or child with autism enters adolescence, you may notice that their meltdowns seem to get worse.

 What triggers autism meltdowns?

-Meltdowns can be triggered by any sensory or cognitive stimuli that overwhelm the brain.
+Meltdowns can be triggered by any sensory or cognitive stimuli which overwhelm the brain.

 The autistic brain processes sensory input differently.
 Where most people can easily tune out minor sounds, smells, and sensations — such as background noise, the scent of perfume, or the feeling of their own clothes touching their skin — individuals with autism often cannot.
 Research suggests that this is because the autistic brain does not habituate (get used to) some stimuli.